Top 10 United Nations Logos – UN Logo Design Inspiration

 1: The United Nations Logo

 The design features a world map as a circular projection surrounded by olive branches.
 The branches form a wreath, which symbolises peace.
-Using an azimuthal median projection for the world map emphasises unity and equality between nations.
+Using an azimuthal median forecast for the world map emphasises unity and equality between nations.

 The logo is rendered in just two colours – the light blue of the map representing peace and the white of the surrounding wreath connoting purity.
 This simple two-tone colour scheme was chosen intentionally to make reproduction uncomplicated in the days before colour printing was widespread.